silphid/jen/README.md

-Because the PROJECT variable is typically used pervasively throughout templates in the form of `{{.PROJECT}}` and `{{.PROJECT | upper}}`, we have introduced the special placeholders `projekt` and `PROJEKT`, which can be used anywhere in file/dir names and templates without double-braces.
+Because the PROJECT variable is typically used pervasively throughout templates in the form of `{{.PROJECT}}` and `{{.PROJECT | upper}}`, we have introduced the special placeholders `projekt` and `PROJEKT`, which can be used anywhere in file/dir names and templates without any adornments.

-For example, the text "MY*PROJEKT_FILE" is equivalent to "MY*{{.PROJECT | upper}}\_FILE".
+For example, the text "MY PROJEKT FILE.TXT" is equivalent to "MY {{.PROJECT | upper}} FILE.TXT".

 Currently, those two placeholders are hardcoded and are the only ones supported, but we plan to add support for defining your own in the template spec.

-# Shell scripts

-When executing any action or shell command, jen automatically adds all project variables to your shell environment.
-It also adds the `bin` directories for your template-specific and common custom scripts to your `$PATH` env var.
-That way, your custom scripts can only be invoked when all proper environment variables are set.
+This feature was inspired by the way we were previously creating new projects by duplicating an existing project and doing a search-and-replace for the project name in different case variants.
+That strategy was very simple and effective, as long as the project name was a very distinct string that did not appear in any other undesired contexts, hence our choice of `projekt` as something that you are (hopefully!) very unlikely to encounter in your project for any other reason than those placeholders!

 ## Wishlist

+- Add `confirm` step (similar to `if`, but `confirm` property contains message to display and `then` the steps to execute)
+- Add `jen export` command to output env variables in a format that can be sourced directly.
+- Allow `do` step to define multiple actions to call.
 - Invoking `jen do` without specifying an action should prompt user to select it from available list of actions.
-- Add `jen export` command to output env variables in a format that can be sourced directly.
 - Add reusable modules (including both templates and scripts).
 - Add `set` step to set multiple variables.
-- Add `confirm` step (similar to `if`, but `confirm` property contains message to display and `then` the steps to execute)
 - Add `--dry-run` flag (automatically turns on `--verbose`?)
 - Add regex validation for `input` prompt.
-- Allow `do` step to define multiple actions to call.
 - Allow to customize placeholders in spec file:

 ```